 My kit is built inside Inovativ’s digicase, which is the modification they do to a pelican 1535.
 It adds cheese plate mounting points for my laptop and drives inside the case, and on the outside, it adds the ability for the case to be mounted on a c-stand.

 To the top of the case’s cheese plate, I have mounted the heart of my setup: A 2018 15” MBP with two thunderbolt 3 buses.
 Below the cheese plate, I have an Akitio RAID box, bus-powered, with two Samsung 860 pro 4 TB SSDs in RAID 0, as well as CalDigit’s TB3 dock for connecting all the client drives I can possibly need.
 The dock also helps me to get rid of the factory power supply.
 A single power cable connects everything on the cheese plate to my small domestic 600 W UPS inside the case.
 Fewer cords to manage – the better.

 How about mobility?
 Can you easily move it around?

-My entire case mounts on top of a rolling stand, which makes it extremely quick to move around location.
+My entire case mounts on top of a rolling stand, which makes it extremely quick to move around the location.
 If we’re shooting in tighter spaces, my kit can find its place on top of a chair, staircase, or even an apple box.
 Having your setup fully inside the case makes a world of difference; it feels safer to set up in such unusual locations.
-With a single power cord hanging out of it, it’s as easy as plugging it out of the power and closing the Pelican lid in order to completely move out from the location.
+With a single power cord hanging out of it, it’s as easy as plugging it out of the power and closing the Pelican lid to move out from the location completely.

 With all the gear mentioned above, there is still tons of space inside the case left for card readers and drives.
 I designed Trekpak inside the case with the accommodation for 3.5 WD/Seagate drives you often receive here.